The page covers:

 The side of Via di Tor di Nona opposite Teatro Apollo was not demolished because of the changes made to the river banks.
 Its old and decaying buildings were occupied by squatters in the 1970s and only recently municipal authorities were able to recover and restore these houses, some of which still retain their Renaissance features and in particular the positioning of the windows in order to provide space for mural paintings.
 The squatters made use of this space and one of their mural paintings which portrayed a flying donkey was spared.

-(left) Dome of S. Salvatore in Lauro and behind it that of S. Agnese in Agone seen from the terrace of Castel Sant'Angelo; (centre) Monument to Cardinal Prospero Marefoschi designed by Girolamo Theodoli with statues by Carlo Monaldi; (right) main altar
+(left) Dome of S. Salvatore in Lauro and behind it that of S. Agnese in Agone seen from the terrace of Castel Sant'Angelo; (centre) Monument to Cardinal Prospero Marefoschi designed by Girolamo Theodoli with statues by Carlo Monaldi (it follows a pattern developed by Gian Lorenzo Bernini); (right) main altar

-S. Salvatore in Lauro was severely damaged by a fire in 1591; at the time it was assigned to the Order of S. Giorgio in Alga, which was founded in 1404 on the islet by the same name in the Lagoon of Venice.
+S. Salvatore in Lauro was severely damaged by a fire in 1591 (you may wish to see it in a 1588 Guide to Rome); at the time it was assigned to the Order of S. Giorgio in Alga, which was founded in 1404 on the islet by the same name in the Lagoon of Venice.
 The order was in a declining phase and it was eventually abolished in 1668.
-The reconstruction of the church was very slow even after it was bought by ComunitÓ Picena; the church was completed in neoclassical style by Camillo Guglielmetti in 1862 (you may wish to see it in a 1588 Guide to Rome).
-It retains some elaborate late Baroque works.
+The reconstruction of the church was very slow even after it was bought by ComunitÓ Picena; the church was completed in neoclassical style by Camillo Guglielmetti in 1862.
+It retains some elaborate late Baroque monuments and altars.

 S. Salvatore in Lauro is adjoined by a large monastery with cloisters of the XVth and XVIth centuries and some works of art which were removed from the church.
 Since 1996 the premises of the monastery house temporary exhibitions.